-Since the reference platform proposed by NIST follows the little-endian (LE) convention, we adopt the following numbering of bits and bytes: When mapping a lane to a CPU word, the bit z=0 is the LSB.
+Since the NIST reference platform follows the little-endian (LE) convention, we adopt the following numbering of bits and bytes: when mapping a lane to a CPU word, bit z=0 is the LSB.
 Within a CPU word, the byte $i{\rm byte}=0$ is the least significant byte.
 Within a byte, $i{\rm bit}=0$ is the LSB.
-This way, the message bits can be organized as a sequence of words (except for the last bits), which can be XORed directly to the lanes of the state on a LE processor.
+This way, the message bits can be organized as a sequence of words (except for the last bits), to be XORed directly to the lanes of the state on a LE processor.

-The convention in the Update function is different, and this is the reason for applying the formal bit reordering of [8, Section 5.1].
+The convention in the Update function is different, and this is the reason for applying the formal bit reordering of [11, Section 5.1].
 It formalizes the chosen translation between the two conventions, while having an extremely limited impact on the implementation.
 In practice, only the bits of the last byte (when incomplete) of the input message need to be shifted.